unn00n/unn00n.github.io/all_collections/_posts/2024-09-12-we-innovate-bootcamp.md

 #### **Incident Response and Reporting**
 A major focus of the bootcamp was on **Incident Response**:
+- Incident Responder: The main role in Defensive Security, akin to a "firefighter" role.
 - I participated in two team-led **incident reports**: one focused on a **ransomware attack**, specifically **LockBit 3.0**, inspired by a real-world scenario, and another on a **stolen laptop** incident.
 - The ransomware report was particularly impactful, as it allowed us to simulate the incident response process in a structured manner, from detection to resolution.